alexk99/the_router/grafana_influxdb_telegraf.md

 ## Configuring InfluxDB datasource

-Go to the Configuration -> Data Sources -> Add data source.
+- Go to the Configuration -> Data Sources -> Add data source.
 Select 'infoflux db'.
-Fill in the following fields:
+- Fill in the following fields:

     Query language: Flux
     url: http://localhost:8086
     Organization: bisonrouter
+    Token: xxx
+    Default bucket: bisonrouter

-    Token: the token created earlier at the step 'Create an InfluxDB token' Default bucket: bisonrouter
+- Replace xxx with the token created earlier at the step 'Create an InfluxDB token'.

 ## Creating a new dashboard